trainsn/Evidential-Surrogate/README.md

                        --lam COEFFICIENT_BALANCING_UNCERTAINTY_AND_PROXIMITY
 ```

-Then, use the enriched dataset to train the surrogate model:
+Then, use the enriched dataset to retrain the surrogate model:

 ```
 python main.py --root DATASET \
                --loss Evidential
                --active
 ```